Hadokane/CCI_PP4_Radicool_Store/README.md

 To set a clear scope for development and avoid "feature creep", I will establish the core features the website requires in this section, in doing so we will maintain an agile approach.

-The features required are written concerning the established user group stories and directly reference how we can meet these stated goals with our sites design.
+The features required are written concerning the established user group stories and directly reference how we can meet these stated goals with our site's design.

 ---